Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Television Personalities.
+Every great song by The Raincoats.
 All the underground hits.

-All Shoche tracks.
-I heard you have a vinyl of every Neu! record on German import.
+All Morten Harket tracks.
+I heard you have a vinyl of every Eve St. Jones record on German import.

-I hear you're buying a mellotron and an organ and are throwing your macbook out the window because you want to make something real.
-You want to make a Grandmaster Flash and the Furious Five record.
+I hear you're buying a sitar and a chamberlin and are throwing your macbook out the window because you want to make something real.
+You want to make a Blake Baxter record.

-I hear that you and your band have sold your rhodes and bought a mellotron.
+I hear that you and your band have sold your oboe and bought a guitar.

-I hear that you and your band have sold your mellotron and bought a rhodes.
+I hear that you and your band have sold your guitar and bought an oboe.

 I hear everybody that you know is more relevant than everybody that I know.